-Appointments, Promotion and Tenure Overview
+Appointments, Promotion and Tenure (APT) Overview

 Are you considering applying for promotion this year?
 Here are a few questions to answer before deciding to move forward with this important decision.

 - Do you know the promotion criteria for your rank and track?

 - Now you know what is required for promotion, but what exactly does that mean?

 - Check out the Domain Guide to find definitions and examples for each domain and each level.

 - So you have an idea of the requirements for your track and rank, can you document your accomplishments according to the criteria?